Dear BLCF Friends,

 Eventually, Jesus boards the boat containing the disciples and calms the stormy weather, and transports the boat, according to John’s Gospel, instantaneously across the water.
 It takes a series of supernatural miracles before the twelve finally acknowledge that Jesus is truly the son of God.

-Like the people of Israel who kept losing the faith, while being led from Pharaoh’s Egypt, through the desert, to the Promised Land, the disciples kept forgetting who they were following.
+Like the people of Israel who kept losing their faith, while being led from Pharaoh’s Egypt, through the desert, to the Promised Land, the disciples kept forgetting who they were following.
 Perhaps this was the real purpose of the excursion that Jesus made with Peter, John, and James on Mount Tabor: to remind the disciples that they were following the Son of God.
 In one account of the Transfiguration, Jesus instructed the three disciples not to tell anyone what they have seen until three days after His crucifixion.

 As believers in the Gospel, what can you and I take home from the message of the Transfiguration of Jesus on Mount Tabor?
 There are four key points to today’s lesson: